 - The second parameter of this function also accepts a file group code.
 However, use of file group code is being phased out.
 If you have existing functions that use the file group code, these functions should eventually be migrated to use the file group name. - This function only returns information on which plan files a user can access within the file group; it does not provide information on what level of access the user has to those files (for example, read only or read/write).
-Note that if a user has no access plus a filter, then GetSecurityInfo will return no access, even though the filter may be relevant if the user is eligible for process or workflow elevation.
+Note that if a user has no access plus a filter, then GetSecurityInfo will return no access, even though the filter may be relevant if the user is eligible for permission "elevation" due to a plan file process.